AnnuityDew/tarpey-dev/README.rst

 Live at https://tarpey.dev/
 Dev version live at https://dev.tarpey.dev (unless I broke something)

+The stack from front-to-back:
+HTML (where it all began)
+CSS (custom + components from Shoelace)
+JavaScript (for charts, D3 and Plotly)
+FastAPI in Python for the backend
+MongoDB (interaction using Motor and ODMantic)
+Hosted on Google Cloud Run

 References:

 FastAPI — How to add basic and cookie authentication